Hours: Monday through Friday, 8:30am-4:30pm (37.5 hours/week)

 Handle the full-time faculty and adjunct evaluation process - preparing packets, proctoring coverage, scanning and tabulating to send out to the appropriate departments.

-Update addresses in Banner; data entry of early and mid-term alerts; assist will collecting grades.
+Update addresses in Banner; data entry of early and mid-term alerts; assist with collecting grades.

 Assist with scheduling suspension hearings, preparing documentation for hearings, run transcripts in Evisions and removing suspensions in Banner.